jpdieter/YelpCamp/README.md

 5. Reviews and Ratings: Users can leave reviews and ratings for campgrounds they have visited.
 These reviews often include a rating scale (e.g., out of 5 stars) and a text-based review.
 6. Interactive Maps: Campground listings may include interactive maps showing the location of each campground.
 7. Search and Filtering: Users can search for campgrounds based on various criteria such as location, amenities, or user ratings.
 Filtering options allow users to narrow down their search results.
-8. Responsive Design: The application is typically designed to be responsive, ensuring that it works well on a variety of devices, including desktops, tablets, and smartphones.
+8. Responsive Design: The application is designed to be responsive, ensuring that it works well on a variety of devices, including desktops, tablets, and smartphones.
 9. RESTful Routing: The application follows RESTful routing principles to structure the URLs and routes logically.
 10. Data Persistence: Campground data is stored in a database, typically MongoDB, to ensure that information is persistent across sessions.